OPEnSLab-OSU/ednaUI/docs/firmware-installation.md

         <img src="images/GitHubDownload.png" width="600px" style="border-radius: 4px">
     </div>

-3. Download the ZIP file for the<a href="https://github.com/OPEnSLab-OSU/OPEnSamplerFramework/tree/develop"> Git Submodule</a> of the code.
+3. Download the ZIP file for the<a href="https://github.com/OPEnSLab-OSU/OPEnSamplerFramework/tree/develop" target="_blank"> Git Submodule</a> of the code.
 After unzipping this file, copy and paste the contents of the main folder inside of the `lib/Framework` folder from the download of step 2.

 4. Open the code from step 2 inside of VSCode by going to `File => Open Folder...`